TimN1987/SchoolBookingsApp/README.md

 The next stage of development involved creating *ViewModels* that exposed key data properties to the *Views*.
 This required careful planning to define which properties should be accessible and how different data entities interact — for example, ensuring that either a Booking or a Student could be selected, but not both.
 This design foresight made the creation of *Views* straightforward, with a focus on precise *data bindings* and polished, consistent **XAML** styling.

+### Why Dependency Injection (DI)?

+The application uses **IServiceCollection** and **IServiceProvider** to create a dedicated **Dependency Injection container**, ensuring that all required dependencies are cleanly resolved through constructor injection.

+Given the range of **CRUD** operations and the integration of **Prism’s EventAggregator**, it was essential to maintain strong *separation of concerns* while enabling cross-component communication. **Dependency Injection** made it possible to inject shared services (such as data access layers and event aggregators) across different ViewModels without resorting to static references or multiple service instances.

+All services are registered as **singletons**, guaranteeing consistent state and availability throughout the application’s lifecycle.
+Meanwhile, Views and ViewModels are registered as **transient**, ensuring that each navigation or screen load creates a fresh instance.

+This architectural choice supports clean memory management and reduces unintended data persistence between Views.
+However, it also means that certain navigation features (such as Back and Forward buttons) are intentionally omitted, since **transient** views do not retain unsaved state between transitions.

 ### Why Sqlite?

 **Sqlite** provided the ideal data management solution for this application due to its lightweight and self-contained **relational database** structure.
 This eliminated any need for server usage, ensuring that the application can run smoothly on any **Windows** desktop with minimal configuration.